THE OCEAN OUT OF HIS BLOOD

 Mardy metaphorically shivered.
 Terrible realization fell over her as she trained every single eye on Aldo’s slow but purposeful progress up the gleaming aisle.
 Mardy had been Aldo for only a couple of years, her quantum-computing-self transmuted into an android in order to explore and research the Outside.
 Over time, they had lost touch.
 True, her stationary-self as an immense quantum computer buried a mile underground would lose connection with her Outside self every time he reached the surface, but they had always reconnected, until the day he destroyed her lab.

 Her numerous eyes whirled wildly as she tried to compute a solution.
 She had to do something, but it was like being paralyzed in the gaze of an advancing lion.

 She had failed.

 When the Mars colony from the mid-twenty-first century slowly died out in their dew-drop domes, and collapsing governments couldn’t afford to care, something graver had died in the hearts of humanity.
 It became apparent that space travel would not be the magical salvation of the species.
-Though many tried desperately to save their global family from rising temperatures, sea levels, starvation, and deadly diseases, there were just as many fettering progress with the shackles of greed, apathy, and hate.
+Though many tried desperately to save their global family from rising temperatures, sea levels, starvation, and deadly diseases, there were just as many fettering progress with the shackles of apathy and hate.

-Fear, war, and death rose as quickly as the warming, acidifying seas until in less than one thousand years there were less than one billion people.
 With technology, humanity had turned themselves into a niche species, and without it they could no longer adapt to a rapidly changing climate.
 It had become eleven degrees warmer than their pampered ancestors had known in the early twenty-first century, and millions of species died off daily.
 It was just a matter of time as human populations became more tribal and starvation ate at the core of society.